Few-shot Incremental Event Detection

-\textbf{Training data} \\ In the setup of few-shot incremental event detection, the system provides m rounds of new classes $\lbrace C_{1}, ... , C_{m}\rbrace$ in order.
-Each round of $C_{i}$ have n new classes with $C_{i}=\lbrace C_{i}^{1}, \dots , C_{i}^{n}\rbrace$.
-Each new class have only k samples (k=5 or 10), and the value of k is fixed.
-The base class is not included in this setting by default.
-If the base class is added, the base class is $C_{b}=\lbrace C_{b}^{1}, \dots , C_{b}^{g}\rbrace$.
+In the setup of few-shot incremental event detection, the system provides m rounds of new classes $\lbrace C_{1}, ... , C_{m}\rbrace$ in order.
+Each round of $C_{i}$ has n new classes with $C_{i}=\lbrace C_{i}^{1}, \dots , C_{i}^{n}\rbrace$.
+Each new class has only k samples (k=5 or 10), and the value of k is fixed.
+To set additional base classes, the system can access a set of base classes $C_{b}=\lbrace C_{b}^{1}, \dots , C_{b}^{g}\rbrace$.
 All base classes $C_{b}$ have enough labeled samples for training.
-We add multiple rounds to simulate real-life, and the new classes in each round will be entered into the model in order.
-We set k to 5 or 10, because it is difficult to collect samples and the number of it cannot be guaranteed.
-To ensure the replicability of the experiments and the analyzability of the experimental conclusions, k should be consistent for each experiment.
+The number of all base classes is g.
+To mimic a real-world situation, we create a multi-round setting, feeding the model with new classes in each round in order.
+We set k to 5 or 10, and k should be consistent for each experiment.